This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Treatment for HIV

 is aimed at improving your health.
 The second goal is to slow the progression from HIV to AIDS.
 Your healthcare provider will decide your treatment based on your CD4 cell and viral load counts.
+Tell him or her if you ever had an allergic reaction to or other problem with any medicine.
 You may need any of the following:

 - Antiretroviral medicines slow the progression of HIV.
 They are given in different combinations called highly active antiretroviral therapy (HAART).
 Your healthcare provider will decide what kind of HAART you need.
 You may need to make HAART changes if you have severe side effects or develop resistance to a medicine.